JakobSkt/linkzone/README.md

 # LinkZone
-The best way to quickly share links with your team :rocket:Powered by SvelteKit, DrizzleORM and PlanetScale MySQL
+The best way to quickly share links with your team
+:rocket: Powered by SvelteKit, DrizzleORM and PlanetScale MySQL